-When last we left former princess Deriana and former maid Josette, they were escaping from Deriana’s arranged marriage to the King of Akabansu, a kindgom of the Glorious Alliance in which romantic love of any kind is expressly forbidden.
+When last we left former princess Deriana and former maid Josette in Wild Bouquet Volume 1, they were escaping from Deriana’s arranged marriage to the King of Akabansu, a kingdom of the Glorious Alliance in which romantic love of any kind is expressly forbidden.

 In Wild Bouquet 2: The Name of the Flower That Dances (ワイルドブーケ想いを綴る花の名は,) they have ended up in a nearby independent country, earning money to continue the journey.
 That is, Josette is working to earn money, but she won’t let Deriana soil her royal hands.
 Deriana really *wants* to contribute, but Josette is having a hard time letting go of their difference in status.
 As part of Josette’s pay, the two have a pleasant little room above the pleasant little restaurant in which she works, in this pleasant little town.

 Deriana spends her days at an archive, reading novels – including the illegal novels of romantic love written by the mysterious author “Lolipop.”
 At the archives, she meets a girl named Coriida, who is moved by Deriana’s beauty and grace.
 Despite wanting to be left alone to read, Deriana finds herself drawn into Coriida’s acquaintance.

 In the meantime, Josette is befriended by the exceedingly eccentric woman who lives behind the restaurant.
 Bergamo researches the illegal topic of romantic love.
 When she pegs Josette for being “in love” with someone, she keeps asking for Josette to deliver her food, then asks her a ton of questions about this whole “in love” business.